bjoernwuest/LUYViewer/README.md

 ## ToDo

 * Write the "Usage" section
-* Write Github workflows for automatic building and releasing
-* Include SignPath to sign the Windows executable
+* Get registered at SignPath to sign the Windows executable
 * Make LUYViewer multilanguage capable
-* In building block type overview table as well building block detail view, use "name" from metamodel document instead of key-name from data document
+* In building block type overview table as well as building block detail view, use "name" from metamodel document instead of key-name from data document